solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 let oldString = 'Hello';
 let newString = oldString; // This creates a copy of 'Hello'

+oldString.toUpperCase();
 newString.toUpperCase();

 console.log(newString); // 'Hello'
 console.log(oldString); // 'Hello'
 ```

-After this, both strings contain the word `'Hello'`.
+After this, both variables contain the word `'Hello'`.
 How is that?
 When we assign a primitive value into a variable, we actually create a copy of it.
 Also, as we have seen, `toUpperCase` does not mutate the original string, but it returns a copy.
-In this example, the returned copy is not saved anywhere, so `newString` still contains the original text `'Hello'`.
+In this example, the returned copies are not saved anywhere, so both variables still contains the original text `'Hello'`.

 ## Mutability